-Page speed is the time it takes for a web page to load.
-Google measures page speed as the time to the first contextual paint, which is the first appearance of meaningful content.
+Page speed is the measure of time it takes for your page to load (not to be confused with site speed, which is the overall speed of your website).
+Page speed is measured by the time it takes until the first contentful paint (FCP), which. is the first appearance of content.

 According to Google, every second in load time represents a percentage of visitors who will back out of the site in search of another that loads faster.
 This becomes very apparent after three seconds.

 The logic behind the relationship between page speed and bounce rate is simple; People hate to wait and when their patience is tested, they will leave your website in search of another whose pages load faster.

 Increasing your page speed will literally keep more people on your website.

 This discovery led retail giants to save billions of dollars every year.
 The more they improved page speed, the more they reduced abandoned shopping carts and increased their revenue.

 The general consensus among people is that they tend to distrust websites that take a longer time to load.
 Long load times equate to poor user experience.
 If Amazon experienced a loss in potential business and they are one of the most trusted sites in the world, what do you think people will think of your site if it’s not loading in a time that’s up to the status quo?

 So what is the status quo for page speed?
 Below is a chart of the average load times across different industries.

 What you can draw from this is that although there is a heavy emphasis on improving your pages load time, there are still a lot of websites that haven’t conformed to the recommended standard set by Google of 3 seconds.